-- (c) Details, for the last three financial years, of turnover, exceptional items, net profit or loss before and after tax, minority interests, net earnings per share and net dividends per share; - (d) A statement of the assets and liabilities shown in the last published audited accounts; - (e) Particulars of all known material changes in the financial position of the company subsequent to the last published audited accounts or a statement that there are no such known material changes; - (f) Details relating to items referred to in (c) and (d) in respect of any interim statement or preliminary announcement made since the last published audited accounts; - (g) Significant accounting policies together with any points from the notes of the accounts which are of major relevance for the interpretation of the accounts; and - (h) Where, because of a change in accounting policy, figures are not comparable to a material extent, this should be disclosed and the approximate amount of the resultant variation should be stated. - 8.
+- (c) Information of substantial shareholders; - (d) Details, for the last three financial years, of turnover, exceptional items, profit or loss before and after tax, non-controlling interests, net earnings per share and net dividends per share; - (e) A statement of the assets and liabilities shown in the last published audited financial statements; - (f) Particulars of all known material changes in the financial position of the company subsequent to the last published audited financial statements or a statement that there are no such known material changes; - (g) Details relating to items referred to in (d) and (e) in respect of any interim statement or preliminary announcement made since the last published audited financial statements; - (h) Significant accounting policies together with any points from the notes of the accounts which are of major relevance for the interpretation of the accounts; and - (i) Where, because of a change in accounting policy, figures are not comparable to a material extent, this should be disclosed and the approximate amount of the resultant variation should be stated. - 8.
 Details of any bank overdrafts or loans, or other similar indebtedness, mortgages, charges, or guarantees or other material contingent liabilities of the offeree and any of its subsidiaries, or, if there are no such liabilities, a statement to that effect.
 Such details should be as of a date which is not more than three months preceding the latest practicable date prior to the posting of the document. - 9.
 Details of any material litigation to which the offeree is, or may become, a party.